schemaorg/schemaorg/SOFTWARE_README.md

 This allows wider sharing of a development version of the site replicating the way a production release is deployed to the preview server at https://webschemas.org and to http://schema.org.
 * Create or identify previously created Google Cloud Platform User
-  * Download cloud SDK from: https://cloud.google.com/sdk/docs/install#deb
+  * Download gcloud SDK - instructions available at: https://cloud.google.com/sdk/docs/install#deb
   * No need for additional components
   * run `gcloud init` command - to identify cloud account and default project (default can be overridden at deployment time)
 * `gcloud/deploy2gcloud.sh`